DrkWithT/ExpliceLang/README.md

 ## README

 ### Summary
-X Lang is my first ever register-bytecode-based language.
-The goal of this language is to become a great improvement in syntax and ergonomics over some feature creeping languages.
+Xplice is my first ever register-bytecode-based language.
+The goal of this language is to become a familiar-looking, simple, and procedural utility language.
 See the below points for its design philosophy.

 ### General:
  - Familiar-ish syntax to TS and C++.
- - Strong, static type system.
+ - Static, checked type system.
- - Module-based.
+ - Module-based?
 (TODO)
- - Support of metaprogramming.
+ - Native function support?
 (TODO)

 ### Philosophy:
  - Explicit behavior is better for understanding.